 Rescues & Shelters

 Check with your veterinarian and local and national animal humane societies to learn more about cats that may need good homes.
 Some breed-specific rescues for gentle giant cats may have Tabby cats available.
-Because this is such a common breed, they often end up in shelters, so these places are a good starting point when looking to adopt a Tabby Maine Coon.

 As Family Pets

 A Tabby cat was once elected mayor of a tiny town named Talkeetna, Alaska (under 1000 population.)
 His name was Stubbs, and he was a write-in candidate.
-Stubbs won and held the office for about twenty years.
+Stubbs won and held office for about twenty years.
 He was a bit quiet on significant issues but served his teeny town with pride for two decades.